twinqit/docker-rust-build/README.md

-# docker-rust-build
+# Docker Rust Build

-A base docker image used with cargo-chef and zigbuild to speedup build times for Rust based Docker images
+A base docker image that uses cargo-chef and zigbuild to speedup build times for Rust based Docker images.

+This is based on this tutorial: https://medium.com/@vladkens/fast-multi-arch-docker-build-for-rust-projects-a7db42f3adde